HellowLab/DblFeature/README.md

 - Install project dependencies.
 - Update specific dependencies to the latest versions.
 - Fix Watchman recrawl warnings.

+#### NOTE:

+- Occasionally the ./setup.sh script will not properly set your global node version.
+Run `node -v` after running ./setup.sh to ensure you are on the correct node version.
+If you are not, then run `nvm use 20` before starting the development server.

 ### Running the App